 - Rebates: Solar rebates can be offered by your state or county, or by your local utility company.
 These rebates work as partial refunds that are applied after you pay for solar panels and before tax credits are calculated.

 - Tax Credits: Unlike tax deductions, tax credits are dollar-for-dollar reductions in the amount of income tax that you owe the government.

 Federal Solar Incentives

-To better understand exactly how much the ITC could save you, speak with your local Big Bear City solar panel installation expert.
+To find out exactly how much the ITC could save you, contact your local Big Bear City solar panel installation expert.